GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/155-satellites.md

 ---
-Tutorial by Dare Brawley, Spring 2021
+Module by Dare Brawley, fall 2021.
+tutorial credit information, to be added in standard format

 [satellite12a]: images/155/satellite12.png
 [spectrum]: images/155/Landsat8_SpectralBands.jpg